MicrosoftDocs/azure-dev-docs/javascript/tutorial-vscode-azure-app-service-deno-02.md

     touch demo.ts
     ```

 1. Deno accepts running code from URLs directly.
-Write a simple HTTP server that answers all the requests with "Hello World".
+Write a HTTP server that answers all the requests with "Hello World".
 Use the following code:

     ```typescript
     import { serve } from "https://deno.land/std@0.54.0/http/server.ts"